 2. Texas Smoke Tree

 This little, multi-trunked tree also goes by the name “American Smoke Tree” and bears flower clusters with a diameter of 6 to 10 inches and long, thin petioles that resemble a puff of smoke.
-Texas Smoke Tree is an upright, multiple-trunked, tiny tree with an open crown and spreading branches indigenous to Kentucky, Tennessee, and northern Alabama.
+The Texas Smoke Tree is an upright, multiple-trunked, tiny tree with an open crown and spreading branches indigenous to Kentucky, Tennessee, and northern Alabama.
 This tree grows best in sunny or shady locations with rocky, well-drained soils made of limestone, sand, or clay.

 3. Crape Myrtle